Campus Community Programs

 Other Campus Activities

-- Music – A wide variety of musical opportunities are available to students through Bel Canto Singers, Men’s Chorus, Women’s Chorus and student-organized singing groups.
+- Music – A wide variety of musical opportunities are available to students through Bel Canto Singers, Global Voices and student-organized singing groups.

 - Intercollegiate sports – A member of the National Junior College Athletic Association (NJCAA) and the Kansas Jayhawk Community College Conference, Hesston College competes with a variety of college and university programs, but mainly other junior colleges in Kansas and surrounding states.
-Hesston offers the following sports: women’s soccer, volleyball, basketball, tennis, cross country, track and softball; men’s soccer, basketball, baseball, cross country, track, golf and tennis.
+Hesston offers the following sports: women’s soccer, volleyball, basketball, cross country, flag football, track and softball; men’s soccer, basketball, baseball, cross country, track and golf.
+Club sports include dance team and disc golf.

 - Clubs – Any student group with a faculty or staff sponsor may appeal to Campus Activities Board for status and support as a campus club.
-Past clubs have encouraged fellowship around topics such as baking, Ultimate Frisbee, grill club, philosophical discussion and cultural heritage.
+Past clubs have encouraged fellowship around topics such as baking, Ultimate Frisbee, disc golf, grill club and Travel Kansas.

 Other Campus Events and Resources